Sample Submission, Storage & Reporting

 - The lab grinds (100 mesh) samples as needed.
 There is a charge for any additional sample preparation.

-- Keep all samples at 4°C (35°F), or frozen if you are sending extracts.
+- Generally, unless air-dried, it is best to keep all samples at 4°C (35°F), or frozen if you are sending extracts.

 - Costs may be reduced if processing (grinding, extractions, digestions) is done prior to submission or performed by students.